Africa's Best Authentic Tailor-Made Safaris

 Geological Significance

 Mount Meru is a stratovolcano, characterized by its steep, symmetrical cone and explosive volcanic history.
-Its last major eruption occurred around 1910, but the mountain’s dramatic landscape, including the prominent Ash Cone and the Horseshoe Crater, testifies to its violent geological past.
-The summit provides breathtaking views of the surrounding landscapes, including a close-up perspective of Kilimanjaro to the east.
+Its last major eruption occurred around 1910.
+The mountain’s dramatic landscape, including the prominent Ash Cone and the Horseshoe Crater, testifies to its violent geological past.
+The summit provides breathtaking views of the surrounding landscapes.
+This includes a close-up perspective of Kilimanjaro to the east.

 Climbing Mount Meru is a rewarding experience for trekkers.
-The climb typically takes 3 to 4 days, starting from Momella Gate and traversing through various ecological zones.
-The route to the summit, known as the Momella Route, is less traveled compared to Kilimanjaro’s routes, providing a more serene and intimate trekking experience.
+The climb typically takes 3 to 4 days.
+It starts from Momella Gate and traverses through various ecological zones.
+The route to the summit, known as the Momella Route, is less traveled compared to Kilimanjaro’s routes.
+As a result, it provides a more serene and intimate trekking experience.
 Highlights of the trek include the stunning views from the Socialist Peak at sunrise, the Meru Crater, and the chance to see wildlife along the way.

 Conservation and Tourism